 Since I’m writing these posts, I felt it would be better to inform the author about it.

 It wouldn’t be pretty if he found out himself, got furious, and sued me.
-(Yes, I overthink a lot, glad you realised it.
+(Yes, I overthink a lot.
 Haha.)

 I emailed him on 8th March, 2020.
 This was what I wrote :